NHSDigital/dtos-cohort-manager/docs/user-guides/user_guide.md

 You can also download the "Tasks" extension in vscode to quickly run these task from the status bar.

-To build and run the application manually in the terminal **(not reccomended**), run the following commands in the application/CohortManager directory:\
+To build and run the application manually in the terminal **(not recommended**), run the following commands in the application/CohortManager directory:\
 If you are on Mac, you will need to replace `docker` with `podman`

 ```bash